Ford loses $1.28B in 2020, raises electric vehicle spending

 “We’re focused on making a difference now,” Lawler said.

+Ford also said it expects to spend $5 billion on autonomous vehicle development through 2025.

-In North America, by far Ford’s most profitable region, the company made $1.1 billion before taxes, up 53%, due largely to the cost of putting a new United Auto Workers union contract in place in 2019.
+In North America, by far Ford’s most profitable region, the company made $1.1 billion before taxes, up 53%.
+That was due largely to the cost of putting a new United Auto Workers union contract in place in 2019.
 Union workers will get profit-sharing checks of about $3,625 each in March, based on the North American profits.

+CEO Jim Farley said the company is preparing to make sure it has enough leading-technology battery cells as it rolls out more electric vehicles in an increasingly competitive marketplace.

+Ford, he said, doesn’t want to be in a situation like the auto industry is now in with a shortage of semiconductors.
+He said Ford can develop battery cells on its own or go into a joint venture, and said an announcement would be coming.